cauz-santos/Training/Day 2.  Bioinformatics scripting essentials.md

 ./create_project.sh my_new_project Test
 ```

-## Step 2 – Rename Files from _raw.txt to _cleaned.txt
+### Step 2 – Rename Files from _raw.txt to _cleaned.txt
 Let’s rename all raw input files to mark them as cleaned.
+Please create a file typing `vi rename_files.sh`in the terminal, and then copy and paste the following content:

 ```bash
 #!/bin/bash